Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Spell-Check/sdk-quickstart-spell-check.md

 ## <a name="create-and-initialize-the-application"></a>Criar e inicializar a aplicação

-1. Crie uma nova solução de consola C# no Estúdio Visual.
-Em seguida, `using` adicione a seguinte declaração.
+1. Crie uma nova solução de consola C# no Visual Studio.
+Em seguida, adicione a seguinte `using` declaração.

     ```csharp
     using System;